GAURITYAGI1/Calculator/README.md

-# Animated-Calculator - UI / UX
+# Calculator
  Welcome to the Animated-Calculator project - using HTML, CSS, JS with designing tools.
 This project is a visually appealing calculator application with smooth animations and an intuitive user interfaces and thier Experiences (UI/UX).

 ## Introduction
-The Animated Calculator is designed to provide users with a delightful and interactive experience while performing basic arithmetic operations.
+The Calculator is designed to provide users with a delightful and interactive experience while performing basic arithmetic operations.
 The application features a sleek design and smooth animations that make calculations more engaging.

 ## Features
 Basic arithmetic operations: addition, subtraction, multiplication, and division.